bosun-monitor/bosun/docs/definitions.md

 #### unjoinedOk
 {: .keyword}
-If present expressions within the alert will ignore unjoined expression errors.
+If present, expressions within the alert will ignore unjoined expression errors.
 Unjoins happen when expressions with in an alert use a comparison operator (i.e. `>` or `&&`), and there are tagsets in one set but are not in the other set.

 #### unknown
 {: .keyword}
-`unknown` is the duration (i.e. `unknown = 5m` ) at which to mark an incident [unknown](/usage#severity-states) if it can not be evaluated.
+`unknown` is the duration (i.e. `unknown = 5m` ) at which to mark an incident as [unknown](/usage#severity-states) if it can not be evaluated.
 It defaults the system configuration global variable [CheckFrequency](/system_configuration#checkfrequency).
 Bosun remembers the tagsets it has seen for an alert and determines an alert to be unknown when a tagset is no longer present for the alert.

 #### unknownIsNormal
 {: .keyword}